slbailey/Retrovue/docs/runtime/schedule_service.md

 ### Loop Contract

 1. Ask MasterClock.now_utc() for the current authoritative time.
-2. For each Channel, ask ScheduleService:
+2. For each Channel, ask SchedulingService:
    - "Based on this channel's timing policy and broadcast day rollover rules, what's supposed to air next?"
    - "Do we already have scheduled segments covering from now out to the target horizon window?"
    - "If not, generate more future segments."